 What I Really Want for Christmas This Year: An Open Letter from the Woman who has Everything

-We need to think a minute about what brings people joy and adds to quality of life.
+We need to pause and think for a minute about what brings people joy and adds to quality of life.
 I’ve openly shared my own list of what adds meaning to my life.
 First, lets talk about people in general.
 Happiness is a widely researched topic.
 Findings commonly state that the thing that has the most profound impact on happiness is social interaction.
-I would also argue that receiving help with errands or chores you have to do also has a huge impact on happiness.
+I would also argue that receiving help or having someone to keep you company during errands or chores also has a huge impact on happiness.
 Engaging in social activities with friends and spending quality time with your loved ones is the best way to increase happiness this holiday season.
 So there’s a sneaky hint into what the woman who has everything really wants for Christmas this year.